Distributional Inverse Reinforcement Learning: Experiment

-To further validate the fidelity of our inferred return distributions from DistIRL and compare with the BIRL framework that only matches the mean, we collect $200$ trajectories and sample its learned return distribution for each learned policy, plot against the expert's return distribution in Fig.~\ref{fig:halfcheetah_cdfs}.
+To further validate the fidelity of our inferred return distributions from DistIRL and compare with the BIRL framework that only matches the mean, we collect $200$ trajectories, sample the learned return distribution for each learned policy, and plot against the expert's return distribution in Fig.~\ref{fig:halfcheetah_cdfs}.
 This shows that DistIRL's reward and policy model better align with the expert.
 We also report a Pearson correlation coefficient of $0.92$ between the mean estimated by DistIRL and the mean of the true return.
 This indicates strong agreement and demonstrates that our inferred reward is an accurate proxy for the true reward model.
+A further examination of the return distribution and its higher-order moments can be found in Appendix~\ref{appendix:match_return_distribution}.

+Additionally, the competitive results of quantile-based reward parameterization open the opportunity to use a broad range of parametric families, including diffusion models, and we leave this direction as a future extension.

-\textbf{Risk-neutral D4RL.} We also test our algorithm in conventional deterministic reward settings using D4RL’s \texttt{medium-expert} trajectories \citep{fu2020d4rl}.
-Table~\ref{table:det mujoco} shows our method achieves competitive or superior performance even without tailoring to deterministic assumptions, underscoring the generality of DistIRL.
+\textbf{Risk-neutral D4RL.} We also test our algorithm in conventional deterministic reward settings using D4RL's \texttt{medium-expert} trajectories \citep{fu2020d4rl}.
+Table~\ref{table:det_mujoco} shows that our method achieves competitive or superior performance even without tailoring to deterministic assumptions, underscoring the generality of DistIRL.
 We want to emphasize that Offline ML-IRL requires additional data\footnote{For HalfCheetah, with the same amount of data as Offline ML-IRL, DistIRL can reach $11239 \pm 539$.}.